The Pheasantry: Amédée Joubert and Son

-English Heritage believe that the current building was constructed in the mid-nineteenth century.
-The Companion Guide to London states that the Jouberts bought the building in 1880 and it seems that they added significant amounts of architectural decoration around that time.
+The current building was constructed in the mid-nineteenth century.
+The Jouberts bought the building in 1880 and it seems that they added significant amounts of architectural decoration around that time.
 According to Nikolaus Pevsner and Bridget Cherry, the building includes a "flamboyant Louis XV façade and a triumphal entrance arch to its front courtyard with caryatids and quadringa ... the odd, extremely heavy display of Grecian enthusiasm were added to an earlier house in 1881 by the artist and interior decorator Amédée Joubert".
 The London Green Guide noted in 2012 that only the facade and portico survive.

 The firm of Amédée Joubert & Son provided services of upholstery, gilding, the importation of Aubusson tapestry, Lyons silks and oriental carpets and the manufacture of French bedding, chairs etc. and continued until 1932, lastly under Felix Joubert who also made dolls' house furniture for Queen Mary.
 By 1914, however, the showroom was closed and the rest of the building rented out as studios with only the basement in use by the Jouberts as a workshop.